 address the root causes of injustice in their work, not just the effect of injustice;

-have an intentional practice against racism, White supremacy, and all other forms of oppression, and can articulate their individual role within them while actively fighting against the harm they produce;
+have an intentional practice against racism, White Supremacy, and all other forms of oppression, and can articulate their individual role within oppressive systems while actively fighting against the harm those systems produce;

 are intersectional in their thinking, approaches and solutions; and